Sexual Safety Collaborative

 The National Sexual Safety Collaborative (SSC) was commissioned as part of NHS England’s Mental Health Safety Improvement Programme (MHSIP), in response to the Care Quality Commission (CQC) report, sexual safety on mental health wards, and a request from the UK Secretary of State for Health and Social Care.

-The Sexual Safety Collaborative has been established in response to the CQC report on Sexual Safety on Mental Health Wards and aims to meet a number of objectives:
+The SSC was established in response to the CQC report Sexual Safety on Mental Health Wards (2018).
+The SSC objectives are to:

 - produce a set of standards around sexual safety during the mental health and learning disability inpatient pathways (including a strategy to measure and support quality improvement)

 - run a national quality improvement (QI) collaborative to support inpatient mental health teams in every mental health trust in England to use QI to improve sexual safety on their wards

 - produce a library of resources, building on best practice to support the work of mental health trusts to improve sexual safety.

 To learn more about the SSC, you can listen to our podcast.